EpicEric/gcc-arm/README.md

 ## Running on Windows

 **Note:** This solution only appears to work in the regular command line, but not in PowerShell.

-First, avoid running Docker on Windows.
-Second, avoid developing on Windows at all.
-If you cannot avoid it, proceed anyway.

 Obviously, the shell scripts intended for Bash won't work.
 But instead, if you have the Docker Toolchain up and running, you can still build the container with the full command.